tharzen/php-interpreter/DEV.md

 ## Dependency

 Actually this project only depends on [glayzzle/php-parser](https://github.com/glayzzle/php-parser/) and typescript.
+And since we use the php-parser source code in our own repository, not on npm, there is no dependency for production.

 Other dependencies are all for development.

 ## Usage